NEW 2026! Graduate School Diversity Office First-Year Institute (FYI)

 Information for Programs & Departments

-2025 First Year Institute Info Session for Graduate Programs
+2026 First Year Institute Info Session for Graduate Programs

-March 4th, 1pm - 2pm, z.umn.edu/2025FYI_info_zoom
+March 19th, 1pm - 2pm, z.umn.edu/2026FYI_info_zoom

 First Year Institute (FYI)

 The First Year Institute (FYI), formerly the Summer Institute, is a signature transition program of the Graduate School Diversity Office (GSDO) for newly admitted graduate students.
 Using a holistic approach to graduate education, the FYI provides support to students as they navigate their first year in graduate school by building an ecosystem of support through community-building, one-on-one faculty mentoring, and seminars addressing the hidden curriculum of graduate education.
-FYI is directed by Dr. Maija Brown, Assistant Director for Transition & Retention.
+FYI is directed by Dr. Maija Brown, Associate Director for Transition & Retention.

 First Year Institute Dates

-Programs and departments who would like to fund an eligible graduate student to participate in FYI 2025, please fill out the First Year Institute (FYI) Nominee Form (for colleges/programs)
+Programs and departments who would like to fund an eligible graduate student to participate in FYI 2026, please fill out the First Year Institute (FYI) Nominee Form (for colleges/programs)

 FYI Student Eligibility